GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting-again/index.md

 ## The Options

-Based on [the results of the previous survey](/blog/help-css-nesting-survey), options 1 and 2 are longer considered.
-Instead two new options–numbered 4 and 5–were added.
+Based on [the results of the previous survey](/blog/help-css-nesting-survey), options one and two are no longer being considered.
+Two new options (four and five) have been added.

 ### Option 5: Top-level nesting container